PathVisio/gsoc2026-pathvisio-wp-github/USAGE.md

 https://github.com/PathVisio/gsoc2026-pathvisio-wp-github
 ```

-**This repository is private.** Right now access is limited to Sneha and
-mentor Martina Summer-Kutmon (Tina).
-If you're reading this and aren't one
+**This repository is private.** If you're reading this and aren't one
 of the two of us, you'll need to be added as a collaborator (or have org
 access under `PathVisio`) before cloning will work.
 Once access is
 confirmed: